 A first focus is on testing.
 At the level of code, we design and implement methods for generating defect-based tests and for reducing large test suites, specifically for regression testing for embedded systems.
 We are especially interested in driver assistance systems -- (partly) autonomous driving.

 We have a strong record in model-based testing.
-The idea is to generate tests from a model of the system under test (SUT) and its environment: sequences or trees of inout and expected output.
+The idea is to generate tests from a model of the system under test (SUT) and its environment: sequences or trees of input and expected output.
 Since the model must be more abstract than the SUT, the different levels of abstraction must be bridged - which usually accounts for as much as 50% of the model-based testing effort.
 We currently work on property-driven (i.e., not purely structural) and random test case generation as well as on generation mechanisms for bridge components.
 Recent dissertations include Holling's on the defect-based generation of tests for embedded systems (2016) and Büchler's on the generation of automated security tests for web applications (2015).
 Current work focuses on testing advanced driver assistance systems and fault localization/failure clustering.

-In the domain of information security in a narrower sense, we currently work at the interface between software obfuscation and diversity; and on machine learning for malware detection and forensics.
+In the domain of information security in a narrower sense, we currently work at the interface between software obfuscation and diversity (Banescu 2017); and on machine learning for malware detection and forensics (Wüchner 2016).